smiller422/Mod13--E-commerce/README.md

-# E-commerce Back End Starter Code
+# E-commerce Back End

+## This video will walk you through multiple API endpoints.